The Right to Know Law RSA 91-A:4 grants all citizens the right to access public records.

 This How To Guide gives you step-by-step instructions for accessing a public record by submitting a right to know request.

-- Get the contact for the record custodian.
+- Get the contact information for the custodian.

 Define your request:

-- Identify the time period for the records.
+- Identify the time period for the records as a date range.

-- Ask for an estimate of any costs beforehand.
+- Ask to ‘inspect’ records to avoid copying costs or request an estimate of any costs if seeking copies.

 Submit your request: